zae-bayern/elpv-dataset/README.md

 }

 @article{Deitsch2018b,
-  author={Sergiu Deitsch and Vincent Christlein and Stephan Berger Claudia Buerhop-Lutz and Andreas Maier and Florian Gallwitz and Christian Riess}, title={Classification of Defective Photovoltaic Module Cells in Electroluminescence Images Using Support Vector Machines and Convolutional
+  author={Sergiu Deitsch and Vincent Christlein and Stephan Berger and Claudia Buerhop-Lutz and Andreas Maier and Florian Gallwitz and Christian Riess}, title={Classification of Defective Photovoltaic Module Cells in Electroluminescence Images Using Support Vector Machines and Convolutional